Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: A stochastic proximal point algorithm

+\begin{remark} Towards our main convergence result, we only use the assumption that $X$ is a Hilbert-Hadamard space to derive the above Lemma \ref{indepProp}.
+As such, our result extends to non-Hilbert-Hadamard spaces where only the tangent space $T_{x^*}X$ at the solution $x^*$ has flat curvature.
+This might be of help when one tries to apply the present results to spaces which are not fully Hilbert-Hadamard spaces, such as certain metric trees. \end{remark}

-The first is the inequality given in Lemma \ref{ineq1}, establishing a type of stochastic quasi-Fej\'er monotonicity for the iteration in question.
-This inequality is modeled after the proof of Proposition 1 in \cite{Bianchi2016} (see in particular p.\ 2244 therein).\footnote{The expression $\norm{A_{\lambda_n}(\xi_{n+1},x_n)}^2_{x_{n+1}}$ featuring in Lemma \ref{ineq1} could prove problematic from a measurability point of view, as it involves a random variable in the index of the tangent space norm, i.e.\ as the point of issue of a tangent space.
+The first of the two inequalities is now given in Lemma \ref{ineq1}, establishing a type of stochastic quasi-Fej\'er monotonicity for the iteration in question.
+This inequality is modeled after the proof of \cite[Proposition 1]{Bianchi2016} (see in particular p.\ 2244 therein).\footnote{The expression $\norm{A_{\lambda_n}(\xi_{n+1},x_n)}^2_{x_{n+1}}$ featuring in Lemma \ref{ineq1} could prove problematic from a measurability point of view, as it involves a random variable in the index of the tangent space norm, i.e.\ as the point of issue of a tangent space.
 However, note that $\lambda^2_n\norm{A_{\lambda_n}(\xi_{n+1},x_n)}_{x_{n+1}}^2=d^2(x_n,x_{n+1})$ as also crucially used in the proof, so that this expression is immediately measurable by the measurability of the resolvent and the joint measurability of the metric, using separability of $X$.}

 \begin{lemma} Let $\beta\in (0,\frac{1}{2}]$.
 For any $n\in\mathbb{N}$, we have

 \end{lemma} \begin{proof} If not stated otherwise, all equalities and inequalities are understood to hold almost surely (if applicable).
 Using Lemma \ref{tangentCat0}, we get